dotnet/aspnetcore/docs/BuildFromSource.md

 When developing in VS Code, you'll need to use the `build.cmd` or `build.sh` scripts in order to build the project.
 You can learn more about the command line options available, check out [the section below](using-dotnet-on-command-line-in-this-repo).

+After navigating to the parent directory of the desired project, you can run the build script for that individual project.

 On Windows:

 ```powershell